shoestringlab/gadget-ui/README.md

 args.config.width : Width of the resulting control.
 Defaults to the width of the selector.

 args.config.interiorWidth : Width of the selector div after rendering is complete.
-Default to 100% to fill the control.
+Defaults to "".

 args.config.collapse : Whether to start the resulting control expanded or collapsed.
 Defaults to false.